riaancornelius/Flux/README.md

 This project started as a very ambitious DevDay talk, and as such is full of cool ideas that will not necessarily be useful.

 The initial driver was that I wanted to do a talk about creating useful business software (This got a few groans - my previous talk had been about sci-fi user interfaces) utilising interesting new interface technology (Restoring some hope).
+Since Entelect sponsored a Raspberry Pi, I also needed to use that.

 So with that in mind, parts of this system will be somewhat over-engineered, not necessarily useful, or purely done because we found it interesting.

 ## Introduction

+Since I had found a solution (Business software that looks cool, utilises uncommon interfaces and involves a Pi), I just needed to find a problem for it.

 As software developers, we are always looking for new tools or processes to make our lives easier.
 This has led to Agile processes and Agile tools.
 Which unfortunately are often not very agile.

 So as software engineers, we know that the solution is to build more tools (Or create new processes)...

 The idea is to build tools that take our existing tools and processes and improve them in interesting (and quite possibly useless) ways.

+Two interesting ways to enhance our existing apps that we identified were:
+* Augmented view of the project board using your mobile phone
+* A sync system that watches the physical board through a camera and automatically updates the electronic system on changes.

 ## Goals
 There are two overarching goals that has driven most of the decisions: